How to Automate Shopify Reports with Python and the Shopify API

 For more on fixing the performance issues that affect the data these reports capture, see How to Fix Slow Shopify Stores.
 To understand how these reports connect to conversion improvements, see How to Improve Ecommerce Conversion Using Data and Automation.

-Ecommerce optimization services include setting up automated reporting as part of the performance improvement process.
+Ecommerce optimization services include setting up Shopify reporting automation as part of the performance improvement process.

 Get in touch to discuss automated reporting for your store.